Find Grad Schools

 Doctor’s Degrees in Other Multi/Interdisciplinary Studies

 A doctor's degree in other interdisciplinary studies is offered at 65 colleges in the United States.
-This degree is more popular with female students, and about 34% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 10.2% of other interdisciplinary studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 30% were from an underrepresented racial-ethnic group.
+Also, 10.4% of other interdisciplinary studies graduates were international students.

 Education Levels of Other Interdisciplinary Studies Majors